rohni/fe-lemonpi-react/README.md

 You will also see any lint errors in the console.

 ### `yarn test`

+Currently on the TODO.
+Got bogged down with getting things to initially work, and wondering how to make it work.
+- data munging needs tests
+- various dumb components need testing
+- integration tests needed to ensure all the connections are working

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.